puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

         -rw-rw-r-- 1 root root 2.3K Mar 26 08:18 /etc/passwd
 * **Run puppet agent once on every node.** You can do this by:
     * Doing nothing and waiting 30 minutes
-    * Using live management to run Puppet on the two \*nix nodes, then triggering a manual run on Windows
+    * Using live management to run the "runonce" action on the agent nodes
-    * Triggering a manual run on every node, with either `puppet agent --test` or the "Run Puppet Agent" Start menu item
+    * Triggering a manual run on every node, with either `puppet agent --test` or the "Run Puppet Agent" Start menu item (on Windows)
 * **On the master and first agent nodes,** note that the permissions of the three files have been returned to safe defaults, such that only root can edit them:

         # ls -lah /etc/fstab /etc/passwd /etc/crontab